-To control rates, the SBA does set maximum interest rate limits, which range from Prime + 2.25% to Prime + 4.75%.
-That means that based on the current prime rate, lenders can not charge more than 7.75% to 10.25%, depending on the term and size of the loan.
+To control rates, the SBA does set maximum interest rate limits a financial institution, like a lender bank or credit union, may charge, which range from Prime + 2.25% to Prime + 4.75%.
+That means that based on the current prime rate (3.25%), lenders cannot charge more than 5.5% to 8.00%, depending on the term and size of the loan.

-Only for-profit businesses that are located and do business within the U.S. are eligible for 7(a) loans.
-In addition, a business must have a satisfactory FICO SBSS Score, have a feasible business plan, and no access to alternative financial resources to be considered.
+Only for-profit businesses that are located in and do business within the U.S. are eligible for 7(a) loans.
+In addition, eligibility requirements include a satisfactory FICO SBSS Score, a feasible business plan, and no access to alternative financial resources.

 SBA 504 Loans (CDC loans)

-While SBA 7(a) loan funds can be used for a variety of purposes, the 504 loan program, often referred to as the CDC loan program, was specifically designed to help business owners with real-estate financing needs.
+While SBA 7(a) loan funds can be used for a variety of purposes, the 504 loan program, often referred to as the CDC loan program, was specifically designed to help business owners with real-estate financing needs, as well as to purchase “major fixed assets that promote business growth and job creation.”
 Funds, which are made available by SBA Certified Development Companies (CDCs), must be used to purchase, remodel, renovate, modernize, or construct a property.

-If approved for this loan, you can expect funding amounts up to $5 – $5.5 million and a repayment term up to 25 years.
-Interest rates for 504 loans are notably low, with currents rates hovering around 3.9%.
+If approved for this loan, you can expect funding amounts up to $5 million and a repayment term up to 25 years.
+Interest rates for 504 loans are notably low, with current rates hovering around 3.594%.

-Another attractive benefit of the 504 loan program is the relatively low downpayment of 10% downpayment.
+Another attractive benefit of the 504 loan program is the relatively low down payment of 10% (in most cases).
 Many other small business term loans require down payments between 25% and 30%.

-SBA Microloans are available to business owners at various points of development, including startups, and are often a good option for minorities, women, and veterans.
+An SBA Microloan is available to a wide range of businesses, including startups, sole proprietorships, and any other qualified business borrower, and are often a good option for minorities, women, and veterans.
 These loans offer funding up to $50,000, though the average microloan is about $13,000.

 Funds for these programs are made available to borrowers through SBA-designated intermediary lenders.
 These lenders are typically non-profit, community-based organizations that have the financial and technical experience required to manage these partnerships.

-If approved for this type of loan, you can expect repayment terms of 6 years or less, with rates between 8% and 13%.
+If your loan request is approved for this type of loan, you can expect repayment terms of 6 years or less, with rates between 8% and 13%.
 Of course, as with any other SBA lending program, loan terms vary based on the loan amount, funding purpose, and the requirements of the lender.

-If you’re a small business owner who can identify as a woman, military member or minority, you may find that there are grants specifically created to help entrepreneurs like you manage the cost of business development.
-Here are a few to consider;
+If you’re a small business owner who can identify as a woman, military member or minority, you may find that there are grant programs specifically created to help entrepreneurs like you manage the cost of business development.
+Here are a few to consider